 ECCS students are subject to all local, state, and federal laws governing using the Internet while attending school, which includes learning from a place other than a school building.
-Administrators will cooperate fully with local, state, and federal officials in any investigation of inappropriate or illegal activities conducted through Internet access while using the school-owned property.
+Administrators will cooperate fully with local, state, and federal officials to investigate inappropriate or illegal Internet activities while using the school-owned property.

-- A. Security applications constantly monitor all school-owned devices. - B. Violations can include inappropriate chat, text, video, and email use; foul or sexually explicit language, bullying, references to drinking or taking or selling drugs, viewing inappropriate websites or images, hacking, unauthorized use/abuse, etc. - C. If there is a claim that a student is in violation, they are notified and allowed to explain before a consequence.
+- A. Security applications constantly monitor all school-owned devices. - B. Violations can include inappropriate chat, text, video, and email use; foul or sexually explicit language; bullying; references to drinking or taking or selling drugs; viewing inappropriate websites or images; hacking; unauthorized use/abuse, etc. - C. If there is a claim that a student is in violation, they are notified and allowed to explain before a consequence.